pureshell/pureshell/README.md

 PURESHELL
 =========

+A simple provisioning system in the shell command language.

-Shell server provisioner for Linux distributions.
+Cross-platform support for Linux distributions:

 - RHEL/CentOS
 - Ubuntu
 - Debian

-PureShell is implemented entirely in the shell command language.

 # Installation